platformsh/platformsh-docs/contributing/content-style.md

 To make your content as accessible as possible, the purpose of a link should be clear from its text alone.
-Avoid links with text like `click here` and instead, try to include meaning inside the link itself.
+Avoid links with text like `click here` and instead try to include meaning inside the link itself.

 Remember to use the [proper format for links](./markup-format.md#links)